Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Impact of AFRIpads and Ruby Cups

-Femme International evaluated their program through a series of six-month long “monitoring and evaluation” studies in five government secondary schools in the Moshi Rural district.83 Femme International reports that 495 AFRIpads and 495 Ruby Cups were distributed, and of those who received these products, 63.7% of girls reported using the products at the six-month follow up.84 The use of less hygienic menstrual products decreased drastically–dropping from 32.3% to 8.5%–and at the six-month mark, 85% of girls reported missing zero school days due to menstruation, which was a 25% increase in attendance from the baseline.85 There was “an 18% decrease in girls missing school due to pain, 6.1% decrease in missing school due to fear of leaking, and 2.9% decrease in missing school because of menstrual shame”.86 Furthermore, 65.4% of girls attributed a self-reported increase in school performance to the program and products given by Femme International.87
+Femme International evaluated their program through a series of six-month long “monitoring and evaluation” studies in five government secondary schools in the Moshi Rural district.83 Femme International reports that 495 AFRIpads and 495 Ruby Cups were distributed, and of those who received these products, 63.7% of girls reported using the products at the six-month follow-up.84 The use of less hygienic menstrual products decreased drastically–dropping from 32.3% to 8.5%–and at the six-month mark, 85% of girls reported missing zero school days due to menstruation, which was a 25% increase in attendance from the baseline.85 There was “an 18% decrease in girls missing school due to pain, 6.1% decrease in missing school due to fear of leaking, and 2.9% decrease in missing school because of menstrual shame”.86 Furthermore, 65.4% of girls attributed a self-reported increase in school performance to the program and products given by Femme International.87

 UPDATED MHM among girls 03.png